 HomeAdvisor and Angie’s List, which was rebranded to “Angi” in 2021, are two of the most well-established digital home service marketplaces out there.

 Rather than growing their business only through referrals and traditional advertising, contractors can sign up with these marketplaces and instantly connect with potential clients (“leads”) who need their services.

-So if you’re in need of service, should you look for professionals on HomeAdvisor or Angie’s List?
+So if you need service, should you look for professionals on HomeAdvisor or Angie’s List?
 If you’re a contractor, which site is better to grow your business?

 In this article, I provide an in-depth comparison of HomeAdvisor vs. Angie’s List and detail everything you need to know about each company’s background, their business models, review systems, cost, and how to optimize your time with them.